idris-lang/Idris-dev/docs/tutorial/interp.rst

         If  : Expr G TyBool ->
               Lazy (Expr G a) ->
               Lazy (Expr G a) -> Expr G a

+Since expressions are indexed by their type, we can read the typing rules of the language from the definitions of the constructors.
+Let us look at each constructor in turn.

 We use a nameless representation for variables — they are *de Bruijn indexed*.
 Variables are represented by a proof of their membership in